-39.11.1 There are many types of and sizes of ladders - portable, step, suspended, interlocking, extension, mobile and fixed ladders.
+39.12 There are many types of and sizes of ladders - portable, step, suspended, interlocking, extension, mobile and fixed ladders.

-- 39.11.2 They must comply with the Work at Height Regulations 2005.
-Ladder inspections should be carried out on an annual basis by a competent person and recorded and uploaded to Sypro. - 39.11.3 Ladders are classified as work equipment under the Provision of Use of Work Equipment Regulations 1998 (PUWER) and therefore must be suitable for the intended task. - 39.11.4 If ladders are to be used to work from make sure: - A secure handhold and secure support are available at all times, e.g. 3 points of contact - The work can be reached without stretching - The ladder can be secured to prevent slipping
+- 39.13 They must comply with the Work at Height Regulations 2005.
+Ladder inspections should be carried out on an annual basis by a competent person and recorded and uploaded to the Trust's Estates Management Software. - 39.14 Ladders are classified as work equipment under the Provision of Use of Work Equipment Regulations1998 (PUWER) and therefore must be suitable for the intended task. - 39.15 If ladders are to be used to work from make sure: - A secure handhold and secure support are available at all times, e.g. 3 points of contact - The work can be reached without stretching - The ladder can be secured to prevent slipping

-39.12 Working Platforms
+Working Platforms

-- 39.12.1 Working platforms used for construction work and from which a person could fall more than two metres will be inspected: - After assembly or installation in any position - After any event liable to have affected its stability - 39.12.2 Where it is a mobile platform, a new inspection and report will not be required every time it is moved to a new location on the school premises.
-Working Platforms will be inspected on a biannual basis by a qualified engineer. - 39.12.3 Note: Chairs and desks are NOT suitable equipment for working at height.
+- 39.16 Working platforms used for construction work and from which a person could fall more than two metres will be inspected: - After assembly or installation in any position - After any event liable to have affected its stability - 39.17 Where it is a mobile platform, a new inspection and report will not be required every time it is moved to a new location on the school premises.
+Working Platforms will be inspected on a biannual basis by a qualified engineer. - 39.18 Note: Chairs and desks are NOT suitable equipment for working at height.

-39.13 Risk Assessment
+Risk Assessment

-- 39.13.1 The Working at Height risk assessment will include the following considerations: - The safety of pupils, staff, visitors, contractors and the general public - The hazardous nature of any general work at height on the site, e.g. environmental conditions - The required competency level of staff to undertake work at height - The required level of competence and ability to use access equipment - The required level of supervision - The safest equipment to use on site - The condition of access equipment and its maintenance - Other methods of safe access for higher risk or time-consuming jobs at height
+- 39.19 The Working at Height risk assessment will include the following considerations: - The safety of pupils, staff, visitors, contractors and the general public - The hazardous nature of any general work at height on the site, e.g. environmental conditions - The required competency level of staff to undertake work at height - The required level of competence and ability to use access equipment - The required level of supervision - The safest equipment to use on site - The condition of access equipment and its maintenance - Other methods of safe access for higher risk or time-consuming jobs at height

-39.14 Control Measures
+Control Measures

-- 39.14.1 In order to manage general risks, the following control measures will be put in place.
-Members of staff working at height will: - Not undertake work for which they are not trained - Take reasonable care of their health and safety - Not put themselves in danger - Know, and follow, safe working procedures - Never rush or cut corners - Follow reasonable targets - Stop for regular breaks and, if possible, change activity after prolonged periods - Inform the Headteacher/Principal of any relevant medical conditions - Inform the Headteacher/Principal of any hazards or accidents encountered - 39.14.2 The following communication procedures will also be put in place: - The worker will carry a mobile telephone at all times when working at height - The worker will inform someone when they are working at height, how long they will be, and when they expect to be finished - In the event that a worker has an accident or falls into difficulties, they are to use their mobile telephone to contact the headteacher, their nominated person, or the emergency services

-39.15 First aid kits will be made available throughout the premises.
+39.20 In order to manage general risks, the following control measures will be put in place.
+Members of staff working at height will:

+- Not undertake work for which they are not trained

+- Take reasonable care of their health and safety

+- Not put themselves in danger

+- Know, and follow, safe working procedures

+- Never rush or cut corners

+- Follow reasonable targets

+- Stop for regular breaks and, if possible, change activity after prolonged periods

+- Inform the Headteacher/Principal of any relevant medical conditions - Inform the Headteacher/Principal of any hazards or accidents encountered - 39.21 The following communication procedures will also be put in place: - The worker will carry a mobile telephone at all times when working at height - The worker will inform someone when they are working at height, how long they will be, and when they expect to be finished - In the event that a worker has an accident or falls into difficulties, they are to use their mobile telephone to contact the headteacher, their nominated person, or the emergency services - 39.22 First aid kits will be made available throughout the premises.
 Their locations will be communicated to all members of staff.